Seeing error code 229 on your Lennox® furnace?

 Your low pressure switch may not be working correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.

 Your HVAC will indicates something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it reports a fault code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Sunbeam Service Experts Heating & Air Conditioning professional will look at other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Sunbeam Service Experts technician will check other parts of your furnace first.

-When you need to have your furnace fixed, turn to the Experts at Sunbeam Service Experts Heating & Air Conditioning to decipher the fault code and take care of the situation.
+When you need to have your furnace repaired, turn to the Experts at Sunbeam Service Experts to decipher the fault code and take care of the situation.

 Call us at 716-427-6807 or schedule an appointment online today.